Welcome to ADHD Pirates

 ADHD groups and resources

-Whether you are newly exploring ADHD or living with it day to day, you’ll find space here to connect, exchange ideas, and grow on your own terms.
+Whether you are newly exploring ADHD or living with it day to day, this page is designed as a calm starting point.
+You can dip into articles, tools, and shared perspectives at your own pace.

 Before you dive in